dbrckovi/Simple-File-Commander/README.md

 # Reminder TODO:

- - [ ] Figure out how to trigger dialog to handle thread request
+ - [ ] Threads are anything but simple.
+Generalize
+        It's unclear which thread is responsible for setting which variable and when
  - [ ] Keep it !!!
 SIMPLE !!!
  - [ ] Keys idea:
       - a - selects all files and directories